kolegm/search-osm-geocode/README.md

 const LONGITUDE = '30.523';
 const LANGUAGE = 'en';

-// you can use Google options to manage result format var options = {
+// you can use Open Street Map options to manage result format var options = {
   'accept-language': LANGUAGE
 };